 Of course, other factors like electric bill costs have to be considered.
 These vary by geographic area, making it difficult to put a precise amount on how much money is needed for keeping hardware rigs operations.

-Costs of IT Cloud Mining
+Costs of Cloud Mining

 In comparison to hardware mining, costs for IT cloud mining are much simpler to calculate.
 Most companies run on a monthly subscription model that is determined by the cryptocurrency you want to mine and the hash rate speeds as seen on popular sites like Genesis Mining and HashFlare.

 Prices for 2-year contracts of ETH mining with Genesis Mining currently vary from $1,520 at 40 MH/s to $12,960 at 360 MH/s.

 HashFlare offers 1-year contracts of ETH mining for $1.80 per 100 KH/s.